bodo-ai/Bodo/docs/docs/quick_start_platform.md

 This page provides a quick start guide to the Bodo platform and explains its important concepts briefly.
-We strongly recommend reading this page before getting started with the Bodo hosted workspace.
+We strongly recommend reading this page before getting started with the Bodo platform.

 ## Basic Terminology